mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### External Proposals

 Proposals can be constructed and sent to the group by a party that is outside the group in two cases.
-One case, indicated by the `external` SenderType is useful, for example, if an automated service might propose removing a member of a group who has been inactive for a long time, or propose adding a newly-hired staff member to a group representing a real-world team.
+One case, indicated by the `external` SenderType, allows an entity outside the group to submit proposals to the group.
+For example, an automated service might propose removing a member of a group who has been inactive for a long time, or propose adding a newly-hired staff member to a group representing a real-world team.
 An `external` sender might send a ReInit proposal to enforce a changed policy